 For practical advice on living and working with sight loss, information on national and local services, and advice on getting help from your local council, contact our Helpline.
 You can call us on 0303 123 9999 or email [email protected].

 One of the most important things you should do is contact your local social services department.
 Most social services departments will have a specialist team called a “Sensory Impairment Team”.
 This team can provide free rehabilitation training, or “rehab”, helping you relearn everyday tasks and getting around.

 You can find the contact details of your local social services team using our Sightline Directory or by calling our Helpline (0303 123 9999).

 Read more about the help that social services can give you to live independently in our Help from Social Services leaflet, part of our Starting Out series:

-Your local social services team can also help you register your sight loss.
-Registering your sight loss with your local authority can make it easier to claim different welfare benefits and other financial and travel concessions, such as a free bus pass or a reduced TV licence fee.
+Your local social services team can also help you register as someone who is sight impaired.
+Registering as sight impaired with your local authority can make it easier to claim different welfare benefits and other financial and travel concessions, such as a free bus pass or a reduced TV licence fee.

 Download our leaflet on registering as sight impaired and the benefits and concessions available to people with sight loss: